 I have to admit to a certain bias when it came to sitting down to watch Every Day.
 The strike the film has against it is the Young Adult genre, which has inflicted on us the Twilight sequels and the dreadful Divergent and Maze Runner sequels, among a host of others.
 I was expecting a work that comes out maybe somewhere like Before I Fall (2017).
 I have to say I ended up being enormously surprised.

 It may well be that with Every Day being placed in the YA ghetto, everybody else overlooked it.
 I was quite overwhelmed by what an original idea the film has and moreover the film conveying it without watering down or compromising it in any way, It is a film that deserved far more attention than it received.
 For one, it has one of the most original fantasy premises I have ever seen – a romance between a girl and a being that wakes up inhabiting a different body every day.
 I can honestly say I have never come across any other work that approaches this in the slightest.
+[That said, a few months later we had the equally good Lifechanger (2018), which had a surprisingly similar plot, albeit from a horror perspective, about an entity passing through a variety of bodies to get back to the girl it loves].

 The story is developed with considerable originality and some unique twists.
 It is fascinating seeing the permutations that is put on the premise – where A has to has to sneak away to meet Rhiannon because the body they are in is someone home-schooled, of the religious teen who believes he was demonically possessed, to Rhiannon being left alone one day due to the fact that A woke up in a body that is undergoing surgery, even having A wake up in Rhiannon’s own body.
 Everyone plays well and there seems remarkable consistency between the different actors playing A, while Michael Sucsy and Jesse Williams demonstrate great sensitivity to the material.